AGS Summer Fellowship

 By Max Labaton

 This summer, I interned on the United States Senate Foreign Relations Committee (SFRC).
 I worked for the committee’s Ranking Member, Senator Ben Cardin of Maryland.
-The committee is the Senate’s chief voice for influencing the nation’s foreign policy.
+The Committee is the Senate’s chief voice for influencing the nation’s foreign policy.

 My experiences as a member of the AGS Council helped me understand the nuances of key foreign policy and national security issues.
-My time at the committee coincided with several notable foreign policy developments.
+My time at the Committee coincided with several notable foreign policy developments.
 President Trump visited the Middle East, where he outlined his vision for collaborating with the Saudis and isolating Iran.
-The President decided to withdraw from the Paris Climate Agreement and roll back President Obama’s diplomatic opening with Cuba.
+The President decided to withdraw from the Paris Climate Agreement and to roll back President Obama’s diplomatic opening with Cuba.
 Additionally, tensions broke out between Sunni Arab states and Qatar, creating a destabilizing rift and complicating U.S. strategy in the Middle East.
 The committee’s focus included Russia’s interference in the 2016 election, the proposed budget cuts to the State Department and USAID, and the global migrant crisis.

 I had the opportunity to monitor SFRC’s hearing on budget cuts to foreign aid and diplomacy, featuring Secretary Tillerson, as well as the Senate Budget Committee’s hearing on the FY18 budget featuring OMB Director Mick Mulvaney.
 I also watched the House Intelligence Committee’s hearing on Russian meddling in the 2016 election, where former Homeland Security Secretary Jeh Johnson testified.
 Senator Cardin met with the interns weekly, where he would discuss pressing legislative issues such the Russia sanctions bill and the $500 million arms deal to the Saudis, as well as domestic agenda items, such as the health care repeal effort.